Get your ice hooks out

 Just learn how to clean hooks!

-Lastly and most importantly the best option is to learn how to get a full sized hook if you need to.
-There are a few option beyond simply hammering the peg up and own, which tends to have little effect as hooks have no taper.
-One option is to ‘funk’ it out using a chain of krabs clipped from the hole in the head of the hook, to the head of your axe.
+Lastly and most importantly the best option is to learn how to get a full-sized hook if you need to.
+There are a few options beyond simply hammering the peg up and own, which tends to have little effect as hooks have no taper.
+One option is to ‘funk’ it out using a chain of krabs clipped from the hole in the head of the hook to the head of your axe.
 This may work as the peg is being pulled directly outwards, but will require some hard yanks.
 Another option - and one that I find works really very well with such pegs, is to use a little bit of clever leverage.

 To do this you hold a peg, or another solid object, just above the bottom eye of the hook, to create a fulcrum, then hammer the bottom of the hook towards the rock (as if you were trying to get the bottom of the hook to stick in the crack).
-This should lever out the pick of the hook, even when it’l really embed in the rock.
+This should lever out the pick of the hook, even when it’ll really embed in the rock.
 You can adjust your fulcrum point to suit the hook style and its depth.
-To get a better idea you can download a page from my book Driven - a Piton manual that shows you how to do this here.